ZenWave360/karate-ide/README.md

 ### Karate classpath

-Karate runtime is java based so you need to tell Karate-IDE where to find karate.jar dependencies.

-If you are not sure or you have no special classpath requirements just use karate.jar configuration option.
+To run Karate features you need to download Karate "fat" jar from [Karate Release](https://github.com/intuit/karate/releases) page or if you are using maven refer to jars already present in you maven local repository.

+We can configure this classpath setting for you using **"Configure Karate-IDE karate classpath"** command from Command Palette (View > Command Palette or Ctrl+Shift+P)

-If you are using maven you can configurea fully fledged maven classpath and Karate-IDE will honor your classpath settings when autocompleting and navigating/peeking code.
+Karate-IDE will honor your classpath settings when autocompleting and navigating/peeking code with `classpath:` prefix.

 #### Using karate.jar (Karate fat jar)

-This is the simplest way if all you need is karate.jar in your classpath.

-Download the latest executable form https://github.com/intuit/karate/releases and rename it to your project's root folder as `karate.jar`.
-You don't need to configure anything else but your classpath will be very limited.
+Download the latest executable form https://github.com/intuit/karate/releases and rename it to your project's root folder as `karate.jar` and you are done.

-Alternatively you can download it to a different path configure where your karate.jar is located in `File > Preferences > Settings` globally or in `.vscode/settings.json` for current project.
+Alternatively you can download it to a different location and configure where your karate.jar is located in, globabaly in  `File > Preferences > Settings` or for your current project in `.vscode/settings.json`.

 ```json
 {